 It’s also in the rebalancing where performance decay and price drift begins to set in, which we’ll talk more in the next section.

-The first is the sheer leverage.
+The first risk is the sheer leverage.
 Remember, these instruments are juicing up returns to double or triple the movement of some underlying instrument.

 Seems easy to understand, but this can be especially dangerous if the underlying index suddenly experiences a sharp increase in volatility or some unexpected news event hits in very short order.